sous-chefs/iis/README.md

 - `worker_idle_timeout` - specifies the idle time-out value for a pool, d.hh:mm:ss, d optional
 - `recycle_after_time` - specifies a pool to recycle at regular time intervals, d.hh:mm:ss, d optional
 - `recycle_at_time` - schedule a pool to recycle at a specific time, d.hh:mm:ss, d optional
-- `max_proc` - specifies the number of worker processes associated with the pool.
+- `max_proc` - specifies the number of worker processes associated with the pool. - optional
-- `thirty_two_bit` - set the pool to run in 32 bit mode, true or false
+- `thirty_two_bit` - set the pool to run in 32 bit mode, true or false - optional
-- `no_managed_code` - allow Unmanaged Code in setting up IIS app pools
+- `no_managed_code` - allow Unmanaged Code in setting up IIS app pools - optional
-- `pool_identity` - the account identity that they app pool will run as
+- `pool_identity` - the account identity that they app pool will run as - optional
-- `pool_username` - username for the identity for the application pool
+- `pool_username` - username for the identity for the application pool - optional
-- `pool_password` password for the identity for the application pool
+- `pool_password` - password for the identity for the application pool - optional
+- `start_mode` - Specifies the startup type for the application pool - default :OnDemand (:OnDemand, :AlwaysRunning) - optional
+- `auto_start` - When true, indicates to the World Wide Web Publishing Service (W3SVC) that the application pool should be automatically started when it is created or when IIS is started.
+Default is true - optional
+- `load_user_profile` - This property is used only when a service starts in a named user account. - Default is false - optional
+- `disallow_rotation_on_config_change` - The DisallowRotationOnConfigChange property specifies whether or not the World Wide Web Publishing Service (WWW Service) should rotate worker processes in an application pool when the configuration has changed. - Default is false - optional

 ### Example